-How to study an accountancy course at home.
+How to study an accountancy course at home

 accountancy course at home

-How to study an accountancy course at home.
+How to study an accountancy course at home

 Studying an accountancy course at home can be challenging.
 For some students, it means they have no divide between their home life and studies and it can be difficult to motivate yourself and plan your time.
 We talked to our team to get their advice on setting up, planning and retaining the knowledge gained whilst studying at home.

-How to set up to study an accountancy course at home.
+How to set up to study an accountancy course at home

 If you’re studying for an accountancy course at home, it’s crucial that you plan your time.
 You can help make your study sessions more effective by building routines and habits.

 1. Study at the same time each day and each week.
 Building a predictable habit helps train your brain to know when it is ‘learning time’.
-It is also a good way to structure your time while you are in lock-down.

 2. Study in the same place, ideally a tidy desk in a quiet part of your house or flat.